How to use the Finetec palette

 Now you will be ready to start writing!

-If you are finding that the ink is showing up quite translucent on the page then the chances are you have added a little too much water.
+If you are finding that the ink is showing up quite translucent on the page then the chances are you have added a little too much water or haven't worked the pigment into the water enough.
 Just wait a while for the water to evaporate a little before applying more of the pigment to your nib with your brush.
 On the contrary, if you find that the ink doesn't flow very easily then this is probably a sign that you haven't added enough water.
 Just repeat the above steps until you reach the required viscosity and try again!

 For more tips, tricks and techniques pick up a copy of our book, 'Modern Calligraphy: A Step-by-Step Guide to Mastering the Art of Creativity' written by our studio calligrapher, Lucy.
 You can also find it in our London shop: 37 Amwell Street, EC1R 1UR.